CoffeeBeforeArch/CoffeeBeforeArch.github.io/_posts/2020-08-12-clamp-optimization.md

 clamp_bench_lambda/10        521 ns          521 ns      1336188
 ```

-We get the about same performance as previouslly reported!
+Unsurprisingly, We get the about same performance as previouslly reported!

 ### -O2 Optimization Summary

 Do `-O2` optimizations help at all?
 Yes, absolutely!
 However, we are optimizing an incredibly simple operation (a clamp function).
-With such a simple operation, there is a finite set of optimizations we can apply, and none of those in the `-O2` category may have been applicable.
+With such a simple operation, there is a finite set of optimizations that are applicable, and none of those in the `-O2` category, in this case were helpful for our tight inner-loop.

 We'll continue our exploration with -O3 optimizations in the next section.